 A 2015 study by Fidelity on women and finances showed that over half of the women surveyed viewed talking about money as “too personal.”
 25% reported that they were raised to avoid discussing finances, and 10% said that they didn’t know enough to speak about money intelligently or even understand it.

 The Fidelity study also noted that nearly half of the women surveyed said they were hesitant to discuss money and investing with a financial professional.
 50% of women who had a primary investment firm reported that they had never spoken to a representative of the firm.

 While the unique challenges women face make it more difficult to achieve financial security later in life, developing a strong understanding of individual financial needs and the creation a good retirement plan can help.
 If you haven’t built a retirement plan, and especially if you haven’t yet spoken with a financial advisor, don’t wait any longer.
-Request a free, no-obligation conversation with a member of our advisor network today to take the first step towards a financially secure retirement.
+Request a FREE, no-obligation conversation with one of our financial advisors today to take the first step towards a financially secure retirement.